reactioncommerce/reaction-docs/developer/core/localization.md

 ...
 ```

+_Please note that the currency must be supported by Open Exchange Rates service to get automatic conversion for a user's locale._

 ## locateAddress
 The locateAddress method determines a user's street address based on latitude and longitude coordinates or by ip address.